steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

         So, ComposerController explicitly sets FileIsSynchronized before a GeneratedFileModel update (PUT) to express the intent.

 #### Docker
+    Issues
+        Chrome
+            Composer
+                There is a require timeout loading the modelrelief module.
+        Edge
+            Composer
+                The fetch of the DepthBuffer file from wwwroot leads to a redirect back to the Login page.
+                Is the anti-forgery token not recognized in the request?

     Remove unused resources.
         docker image prune
         docker container prune